Oh, I that want to grow, the tree I look outside at, grows in me. — Rainer Maria Rilke

-If you've ever planted a tree, you know: Water the root and the tree inside you grows.
+Life is about growing—especially on the inside.
+If you’ve ever planted a tree, you know: Water the root and the tree inside you grows.
+This is self-growth, a transformational process in which you consciously and continually improve your physical, emotional, intellectual and spiritual state.

 Planting a tree is an act of optimism.
 You do it with a sense of trust in the future.
 You nurture the seed with hope, faith, and care, and protect it from the elements.
 Then you let it grow.
 Growth happens naturally.
 You never push something to grow.
 The proper way to grow is by releasing growth.